 Cats give you gifts, dogs… don’t.
 It brings a cat pleasure to have given its owner a gift, whether it comes in the form of a hunted bird, creature, or a toy found around in the house.
 Unlike with dogs, when you get a presented with a toy you are required to throw it away only for the dog to get it again and present it to you, repeat until fade.
 Presents are a cat’s ultimate show of loyalty and devotion, and no matter how nauseating the dead mouse smell is, remember to thank your cat for its tribute to you.

 There’s no sound or feeling better in the world than a cat’s purr.
-Purring indicates that your cat is content, and just hearing that sound will ensure that you are too.
+Purring indicates that your cat is content.
+And just hearing that sound will ensure that you are too.
 What do dogs do when they’re happy?
 Yep, they bark.
 Again.
 Purring is simply the epitome of relaxation, both for your cat and you.
+There’s something soothing about my Ragdoll Mix’s purr.

 So there you have it, cats trump dogs any day, any time (I know I’m being biased).
 They’re such a joy to be around, and they’re less of a hassle to take care of.
 There’s no better pet than a cat, and you know you’ve truly succeeded in life when a cat shows its affection to you.